theobald-software/theobald-software.github.io/content/_en/about_template.md

 ### Markings in the text
 The ULs (unordered lists) are used for listing the elements, when the order is not important.<br>
-The OLs (ordered lists) should be used for instructions and steps if possible, see other template.
+The OLs (ordered lists) should be used for instructions and steps, if possible.
 <!--Eine UL (unordered list) wird für die Auflistung verwendet.
 OL (ordered list) soll möglichst für Handlungsanweisungen und Schritte verwendet werden s. anderes Template-->
 - Buttons: bold & square brackets - **[Edit]**
-- URLbuttons: just bold - **Subscriptions**
+- URL buttons: just bold - **Subscriptions**
 - Fields within a window: bold - **Name**
 - Input values: italics - *MATNR*
 - Drop-down menu options: italics - *EC5*

 ### Tables
 <!---Einfache Tabellen verwenden, Markierungen in Tabellen möglichst vermeiden-->
 Keep the tables simple.
-No markings (bold, italics etc.) in tables, when possible.
+No markings (bsold, italics etc.) in tables, when possible.

 First Header | Second Header
 ------------ | -------------